troyhacks/MoonLight/docs/moonbase/inputoutput.md

 * erase flash first as MoonLight uses a partition scheme with 3MB of flash and no ota.
 * Lolin Wifi fix no -> add as board preset
 * you might need to reset your router if you first run WLED on the same MCU
-* remove fuse then flash, Nice !!!
+* remove fuse then flash

 ### SE16 v1